alexrivadeneira/i2wd/week1/outline.md

 ```

 ### Adding attributes to tags
 You can add properties and data called **attributes** to further customize some tags.
-Here's a tag to add an image to your website:
+Here's a tag to add an image to your webpage:
 ```
 <img> </img>
 ```